The Mobile Carriers

-Top dog AT&T, in fact, has the largest percentage of growth among the big four carriers, although some of that can be attributed to rise of the iPhone.
+Top dog AT&T, in fact, has the largest percentage of growth among the big four carriers, although some of that can be attributed to the rising of the iPhone.

-While the younger demographic has hunkered down as much, if not more, than everyone else, there is nuances that marketers can exploit.
+While the younger demographic has hunkered down as much, if not more, than everyone else, there are nuances that marketers can exploit.